mcaitlinv/cawa-breeding/03_postprocessing/postprocessing.md

 Scripts:
   1) [pca.sequencer.rmd](https://github.com/mcaitlinv/cawa-breeding/blob/main/03_postprocessing/scripts/pca.sequencer.html)

 Using the filtered variant sets, I used PCA to check when platform associated clustering on PCA was not the primary separation.
-I decided the 85th percentile group had the least platform effects while still maintining as many variants as possible.
+I decided the 85th percentile group had the least platform effects while still maintaining as many variants as possible.
 I used this variant set as my filtered, primary variant set for the rest of the analysis.

 ## 4) Impute missing data